Photo: Vogue Theatre Hollywood, Gb321, CC BY-SA 4.0 · CC BY-SA 4.0

 The Vogue Theatre is a regular stop on Hollywood ghost-tour itineraries.
 The most-frequently retold story, originating with the International Society for Paranormal Research's investigations and disseminated through Ghost City Tours and LA Tourist, involves a long-serving projectionist named Fritz, reported to have worked at the Vogue for roughly forty years and to have died in the projection booth in the 1980s.
 Staff and event attendees have reported the smell of pipe smoke and the sound of footsteps in the upstairs booth area.

-Ghost-tour narratives also reference a story that the Vogue site was once occupied by a Prospect Elementary School that burned in 1901, killing students and a teacher.
-This part of the legend is repeated in tourist-facing sources but is not consistently corroborated in mainstream architectural histories of the theater; visitors should treat it as Hollywood folklore rather than verified history.
+Ghost-tour narratives also reference a story that the Vogue site was once occupied by a Prospect Elementary School that burned in 1901, killing students and a teacher named Miss Elizabeth.
+This part of the legend is a staple of Hollywood ghost-tour patter, but no record of such a school or fire at this location has been found — fact-checks of the lore have concluded there was no schoolhouse on the site.
+Visitors should treat it as invented ghost-tour folklore, not history.

 Because the interior is currently used by a church congregation, paranormal investigations are no longer routinely accessible.
 Public engagement is best done at the exterior, as part of a Hollywood Boulevard walking tour.